tropotek/tktask/readme.md

     $ cd tktask
     $ composer install
     ````
-4. You will be asked a number of questions to set up the environment settings.
+4. You will be asked a number of questions to set up the environment settings and DB.
-5. Edit the `/config.php` file to your required settings if needed.
+5. View/Edit the `/config.php` file after the command has finished and change to your required settings if needed.
-6. You may have to change the permissions of the `/data/` folder so your web server can read and write to it.
-7. To enable debug mode and logging edit the `/config.php` file:
+6. To enable debug mode and logging edit the `/config.php` file:
 ```php
     //  ...
     // Enable Debug in a dev environment